mbreckon/learning/README.md

 # Introduction
 I've recently decided to go back to the original sources on a range of software engineering and CS topics in order to deepen and strengthen my current practice.
 My current practice has come from a university degree, observing others, reading blog posts and books, and building various pieces of software over the past 25 years.

+This particular stage of my engineering journey emerged out of:
+* being challenged by a colleague who was exploring Object Oriented Design in more depth than widely accepted practice (typically what is called class-oriented programming).
+* watching many Kevlin Henney talks in which he points back to the old papers
+* being challenged by Tom Gilb to "read the papers your heroes read"

 # Papers

 ## Why bother reading all these old papers?